gitfrid/CzechFOI-StackSim/README.md

 **The code is trying to simulate vaccine effectiveness by comparing death rates, but accidentally introduces bias by only allowing people who survive long enough to become vx — giving vx people an unfair survival advantage
-This makes vx look better — even if vx had zero actual effect.**
+<br>This makes vx look better — even if vx had zero actual effect.**

 <br>
 <br>**Abbreviations:** The figures are per age group from the CSV files in the TERRA folder: